randytorres/virtual-budtender/README.md

 - **Real Inventory**: Syncs with Dutchie CSV exports
 - **Modern UI**: Clean, branded chat interface with Flight Club aesthetic
 - **Embeddable**: Can be installed as a React component in any React application
+- **Session Memory**: Conversations persist when closing/reopening the widget (resets on page refresh)

 ## Two Ways to Use This